Musicals101.com

 b.
 Mar.
 24, 1912 (London) - d.
 Apr.
 25, 1963 (London)

-Hassall was an experienced actor serving as Ivor Novello's understudy in a minor London drama -- when Novello invited him to provide the lyrics for a new musical.
+Hassall was an experienced actor serving as Ivor Novello's understudy in a minor London drama when Novello invited him to provide the lyrics for a new musical.
 The success of Glamorous Night (1935) opened a fifteen year professional partnership that included seven long-running West End hits.
 Glamorous Night (1935 - "Fold Your Wings"), Careless Rapture (1936 - "Music in May"), Crest of the Wave (1937 - "Rose of England"), The Dancing Years (1939 - "Waltz of My Heart"), Arc de Triomphe (1943) and King's Rhapsody (1949 - "Some Day My Heart") delighted audiences, but were all judged "too British" for America.
-After Novello's death, Hassall contributed the libretto and lyrics for the well received Dear Miss Phoebe (1950), and wrote the screenplay for the film version of King's Rhapsody (1955).
-He committed suicide at age 51.
+After Novello's death, Hassall contributed the libretto and lyrics for the well received Dear Miss Phoebe (1950), and wrote the screenplay for a film version of King's Rhapsody (1955).
+He died at age 51 -- sources differ as to the cause.

 Hayward, Leland